yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-summary-of-kaggle-intro-to-machine-learning-course.md

       dtype='object')
 ```

-There are many ways to select relevant parts of a dataset; Kaggle’s [Pandas Micro-Course](https://www.kaggle.com/learn/pandas) covers them in more depth (I’ll summarize that later as well).
+There are many ways to select relevant parts of a dataset; Kaggle’s [Pandas Micro-Course](https://www.kaggle.com/learn/pandas) covers them in more depth (I summarized this in [a separate post](/posts/summary-of-kaggle-pandas-course/)).
 Here we’ll use two:
 1. Dot notation
 2. Using a list